Shell Script · Variables

 Avoid Repetition

-Change value once and reuse it everywhere.
+Change a value once and reuse it everywhere.

 Dynamic Behavior